rasela/portfolio-v2/src/content/about/index.md

 I'm a software engineer who enjoys building highly reliable, robust and scalable backend systems.

-Having graduated from the [University of Moratuwa](https://www.mrt.ac.lk/web/), I started my career as a C++ developer.
+Having graduated from the [University of Moratuwa](https://www.mrt.ac.lk/web/), I started my career at [London Stock Exchange Group](https://www.lseg.com/) as a C++ developer.
-[Millionspaces](https://www.millionspaces.com/) is a product I developed from scratch and built it to become a platform of international standard for the Sri Lankan and Singaporean markets.
-[Millionspaces](https://www.millionspaces.com/) has provided me the opportunity to work on a variety of interesting technologies that added to my expertise of management and technical skillset.
+[Millionspaces](https://www.millionspaces.com/) is a product I developed from scratch and built it to become a platform of international standards.
+[Millionspaces](https://www.millionspaces.com/) is a high volume public facing ecommerce platform, which is helping people to find specific event venues around them and book instantly.
+It is developed using microservices architecture and deployed on AWS Cloud.

 Here are a few of my skills: